 Classes are held on the Bothell campus.
 Classes meet in a block schedule on Fridays, typically 8:30 - 11:20 am and 12:30 - 3:20 pm.

-While it is possible to begin taking coursework spring and summer quarters, beginning in the Autumn Quarter is best for course sequencing.
-Course work may be started prior to formal admission to the program by taking classes as a graduate non-matriculated (GNM) student.
-GNM status allows the student to earn up to 12 graduate-level credits that may be applied to a graduate program if the student is later admitted.
-Time limits for acceptance of courses taken as a GNM student are six years for a master's degree.
+Elective course work may be started prior to formal admission to the program by taking classes as a graduate non-matriculated (GNM) student.
+GNM status allows the student to earn up to 12 graduate-level credits that may be applied to a graduate degree if the student is later admitted.
+Note that there is a six-year time limit for acceptance of courses taken in GNM status.

 How the Program Works

-The program focus is on leadership in practice, research and education.
+The MN curriculum focus is on leadership in practice, research and education.
+Your practice setting may be in acute, ambulatory, long-term, or community-based care.
 At UW Bothell the core curriculum includes nursing research, analysis of health systems, health policy, health disparities, ethics and aesthetics.
-Students pursue scholarly inquiry by completing a project.
-The curriculum has a strong emphasis on mentoring with faculty and in fieldwork placements.
+Students pursue scholarly inquiry and develop an individualized advanced role plan using core and elective classes and practicum placements.
+The curriculum has a strong emphasis on mentoring with faculty and in practicum assignments.

 Students are admitted each fall within a cohort model and in the second year direct their own fieldwork with populations of interest with special emphasis on professional development and leadership training.
 More details about the course schedule are available in the curriculum section.